President's rule: Imposition in state

-If approved by both houses, President's rule can continue for 6 months.
-It can be extended for a maximum of 3 years with the approval of the Parliament done every 6 months.
-If the Lok Sabha is dissolved during this time, the rule is valid for 30 days from the first sitting of the Lok Sabha provided that this continuance has already been approved by Rajya Sabha.
+If approved by both Houses, President's rule can continue for 6 months.
+It can be extended for a maximum of 3 years with the approval of the Parliament done every 6 months; however in extreme rare cases it can be extended repeatedly if the Election Commission of India recommends that elections are not possible.
+If the Lok Sabha is dissolved during this time, the rule is valid for 30 days from the first sitting of the new Lok Sabha provided that this continuance has already been approved by Rajya Sabha.
 The 44th Amendment Act of 1978 introduced a new provision to put a restraint on the power of Parliament to extend the President's rule in a state.
-According to this provision, the president's rule can only be extended over a year every 6 months under the following conditions:
+According to this provision, the president's rule can only be extended over a year, under the following conditions: